Star Trek news and rumors: Star Trek Discovery, the next movie, and more

-He remains an executive producer, but the day-to-day showrunning operations will now be handled by Fuller’s Pushing Daisies and Wonderfalls collaborators, Gretchen Berg and Aaron Harberts.
+He remains an executive producer (in name, at least), but the day-to-day showrunning operations will now be handled by Fuller’s Pushing Daisies and Wonderfalls collaborators, Gretchen Berg and Aaron Harberts.
 Akiva Goldsman has also been brought on in an unnamed creative role.

-The showrunners will also be joined by Heather Kadin, Trevor Roth, and Rod Rodenberry (Gene Roddenberry’s son).
-All three will serve as producers.
+Heather Kadin, Trevor Roth, and Rod Roddenberry (Gene Roddenberry’s son) will also serve as producers.

 Fuller has a lot of experience with Star Trek, and his absence is notable.
 He began his career as a writer for Star Trek: Deep Space Nine, and from there he went on to be a writer, story editor, and a producer on Star Trek: Voyager.
 Despite his departure, he has already had a huge impact.
 Before leaving, Fuller wrote at least two scripts, helped shape the look of the show, and oversaw the development of the first season’s story arc.